 While the West, Texas explosion is the type of catastrophe that pulls people in and grabs their attention, it should give people pause that the 14 killed in that disaster is roughly the number of workers who die in the workplace on a typical day.
 An average workday in the United States sees 13 workers killed on the job, while many more are injured.
 In fact, on the same day the fertilizer plant blew up, a dozen contract workers suffered burns when a fire broke out at the ExxonMobil refinery in Beaumont.

 Speaking of contract workers, 2011 was the first time the BLS fatality report included a separate category for contract workers.
 They were added to the mix because it was felt employers weren’t afforded the same protections as their regular employees.
 In 2011, 542 contract workers died on the job naturally, with Texas leading the way with 56.

 The increase in deaths and serious injuries for workers on the job is an alarming statistic.
 As technology gets better and worker education and training improves, the expected trajectory of worker deaths should be downward.
 However, it is increasing.
 Employers and regulators must step up to address this issue and work to lower the number of workers injured or killed on the job.
-If you have been injured or you lost a loved one on the job, contact the Texas Worksite Injury Lawyers at Hill Law Firm today.
+If you have been injured or you lost a loved one on the job, contact the Texas Worksite Injury Lawyer at Hill Law Firm today.
 Consultations are always free and time is of the essence.